ManageIQ/manageiq-ui-service/docs/howto.md

 ### Routing State
 Routing states are independent of the component definition and can be found [here](../client/app/states).
-Each functional zone has a root routing state and a series of supporting states.
-Supporting states directly correspond to supporting components of a functional zone.
+Each functional area has a root routing state and a series of supporting states.
+Supporting states directly correspond to supporting components of a functional area.
 For example, you'll notice we have a [services routing state](../client/app/services).
 Contained within this folder are a number of sub-folders including `details` (a supporting state for the service details component) and `explorer` (a supporting state for the explorer component).

 #### Root State
 The root state definition occurs in the root state folder, for instance [services root routing state](../client/app/services/services.state.js).
-Filename is important here, `services.state.js` that single word you used to define your functional zone lnav should be reused here for the sake of continuity.
-In large, most of the root state definition can be copy and pasted for new functional zones:
+Filename is important here, `services.state.js` that single word you used to define your functional area lnav should be reused here for the sake of continuity.
+In large, most of the root state definition can be copy and pasted for new functional areas:
 ```
 /** @ngInject */
 export function ServicesState(routerHelper) {